Partner - Head of Commercial Litigation

 David also acts for occupational pension scheme trustees and scheme administrators in matters concerning overpayments, member complaints and disputes concerning pension scheme documentation.

-- Acted in relation to a construction adjudication relating to a £15 million development;
+- Acted in relation to a construction adjudication relating to a £15m development.

-- Advising pension scheme trustees in relation to changes in pension scheme rules and the liabilities of other professional advisers; and
+- Advising pension scheme trustees in relation to changes in pension scheme rules and the liabilities of other professional advisers.

 - Advising on overpayment of pension to beneficiaries and their spouses and dependents.